neel04/PrEDAtor-200/README.md

 # PrEDAtor-200
 > Pretrained Encoder-Decoder Archicture for Comma-200k
+### Experiments to obtain the same accuracy for segmentation, with nearly half the parameters.

 # Introduction
 This is a repo containing all the various bits and pieces of code I used in my various experiments exploring self-driving datasets like [Comma-10k](https://github.com/commaai/comma10k).